SydneyMW/171Project/README.md

 It shows the correlation coefficients between these same features.
 Notably, there is a high correlation between ad classification and image width, so width will certainly be an important feature to include in our model building.

 ### 4. Model 1 &mdash; Logistic Regression
-...
+The first model we chose to test and create with our pre-processed data is a logistic regression model.

-To generate and fit the model:
+The following code is to generate and fit the model on the training data:
 ```
 logreg = LogisticRegression()
 logreg.fit(X_train_mm, y_train)
 ```
-To evaluate its predictions on training and testing data:
+The trained model is then used to predict the results of both the training and testing data as well as create a classification report of our model:
 ```
 yhat_train = logreg.predict(X_train_mm)
 print(classification_report(y_train, yhat_train))